NLESC-JCER/cpp2wasm/README.md

 ## CGI script

-The classic way to run programs when accessing an url is to use the Common Gateway Interface (CGI).
+The classic way to run programs when accessing a url is to use the Common Gateway Interface (CGI).
 In the [Apache httpd web server](https://httpd.apache.org/docs/2.4/howto/cgi.html) you can configure a directory as a ScriptAlias, when visiting a file inside that directory the file will be executed.
 The executable can read the request body from the stdin for and the response must be printed to the stdout.
 The response must first print the content type and then the content.
 A web service which accepts and returns JSON documents can for example look like: